vega/vega-datasets/README.md

 ## License

 The repository code is licensed under the BSD-3-Clause License.
-Note that individual datasets may have distinct licensing terms as specified in their metadata.
+Note that individual datasets have distinct licensing terms as specified in their metadata.

 ## Acknowledgments